nosvagor/vagari/README.md

 3. [What would you do, even if you knew you **would fail**?](https://youtu.be/XAE46z9wT0A)

-Ideally, properly embracing this principle ought to compel users to want to proudly display and share _vagari_, resulting in a positive feedback loop of _meaning_ via the injection _new meaning_, provided by _new users_.
+Ideally, properly embracing this principle ought to compel users to want to proudly display and share _vagari_, resulting in a positive feedback loop of _meaning_ via the injection of _new meaning_, provided by _new users_.

 ### Collaboration